-As your pretty much imagined, the net debt formula is:
+As you pretty much imagined, the net debt formula is:

 Some analysts and investors only consider the liabilities that charge interest.
-In such case, you would not consider accounts payable, wages payables, dividends payable, among others that do not bear interest.
-We prefer to call such debt financial debt.
-It would include:
+In such case, you would not consider accounts payable, wages payables, dividends payable, among others, that do not bear interest.
+That debt is called: Net Financial Debt.
+(NFD) It would include:

 How to use our net debt calculator – Real life example